Differentials

 INVESTIGATIONS

 Lipofuscin deposition may cause increased autofluorescence.
-Fluorescein angiography, optical coherence tomography, and/or indocyanine green angiography can often help distinguish entities that may mimic AMD.
+Fluorescein angiography, optical coherence tomography, and/or indocyanine green angiography can often help to distinguish entities that may mimic age-related macular degeneration.

 SIGNS / SYMPTOMS